TB-proj/cyclistic-case-study/README.md

 must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.

-https://rpubs.com/TB-proj/992829
-https://rpubs.com/TB-proj/992828
-https://rpubs.com/TB-proj/992827
+## Business task
+- How do annual members and casual riders use Cyclistic bikes differently?
+- Why would casual riders buy annual memberships?

+## Data sources
+User data from the past 12 months, November 2021 - October 2022 has been made available.
+Each data set is in csv format and details every ride logged by Cyclistic customers.
+This data has been made publicly available via license by Motivate International Inc. and the city of Chicago.
+Personal data has been scrubbed for privacy. https://rpubs.com/TB-proj/992829 https://rpubs.com/TB-proj/992828 https://rpubs.com/TB-proj/992827